Orbital angular momentum of light: Controversy on definitions SAM and OAM of light

+Generation

 Orbital angular momentum states with $l = \pm 1$ occur naturally.
 OAM states of arbitrary $l$ can be created artificially using a variety of tools, such as using spiral phase plates, spatial light modulators and q-plates.

 Spiral wave plates, made of plastic or glass, are plates where the thickness of the material increases in a spiral pattern in order to imprint a phase gradient on light passing through it.
-For a given wavelength, an OAM state of a given $l$ requires that the step height —the height between the thinnest and thickest parts of the plate— be given by $s = l\lambda/(n-1)$ where $n$ is an integer.
+For a given wavelength, an OAM state of a given $l$ requires that the step height —the height between the thinnest and thickest parts of the plate— be given by $s = l\lambda/(n-1)$ where $n$ is the refractive index of the plate.
 Although the wave plates themselves are efficient, they are relatively expensive to produce, and are, in general, not adjustable to different wavelengths of light.

 Another way to modify the phase of the light is with a diffraction grating.
 For an $l=0$ state, the diffraction grating would consist of parallel lines.
 However, for an $l=1$ state, there will be a "fork" dislocation, and the number of lines above the dislocation will be one larger than below.
 An OAM state with $l>1$ can be created by increasing the difference in the number of lines above and below the dislocation.
 As with the spiral wave plates, these diffraction gratings are fixed for $l$, but are not restricted to a particular wavelength.

 A spatial light modulator operates in a similar way to diffraction gratings, but can be controlled by computer to dynamically generate a wide range of OAM states.